 - Anything else that helps to illustrate your interactions—past, present, or future—with your network.

-Export your diagram to an image format and upload it or enter a link in your response to the Mapping Your PLN activity.
+- Export your diagram (or other) to an image format.
+Upload it or use a link to the image in your response to the Mapping Your PLN.

 Example for "Mapping your PLN":